Fourth-generation fighter: 4.5 generation

 As advances in stealthy materials and design methods enabled smoother airframes, such technologies began to be retrospectively applied to existing fighter aircraft.
 Many 4.5 generation fighters incorporate some low-observable features.
 Low-observable radar technology emerged as an important development.
-The Pakistani/Chinese JF-17 (block-3 variant) and China's Chengdu J-10B/C use a diverterless supersonic inlet, while India's HAL Tejas uses carbon-fiber composite in manufacturing.
+The Pakistani / Chinese JF-17 and China's Chengdu J-10B/C use a diverterless supersonic inlet, while India's HAL Tejas uses carbon-fiber composite in manufacturing.
 The IAI Lavi used an S-duct air intake to prevent radar waves from reflecting off the engine compressor blades, an important aspect of fifth-generation fighter aircraft to reduce frontal RCS.
 These are a few of the preferred methods employed in some fifth-generation fighters to reduce RCS.

-KAI KF-21 Boramae is a purpose-built joint South Korean/Indonesian 4.5-generation fighter program.
+KAI KF-21 Boramae is a joint South Korean-Indonesian fighter program, the functionality of the Block 1 model (the first flight test prototype) has been described as ‘4.5th generation’.